2020 Stafford Motor Speedway General Rules

 The lower two (2) holes must be centered vertically between the left side door bars, at an on-center distance of three (3) inches from the center of the front vertical support and the rear vertical support.

-Owner/Driver/Crew/Team Members are all subject to all applicable rules and agreements found in their corresponding divisional rules the SMS General rules.
+Owner/Driver/Crew/Team Members are all subject to all applicable rules and agreements found in their corresponding divisional rules and the SMS General rules.
 Additionally, the drivers are responsible for the actions of all their team owners, pit crew personnel, and associated team members.

 Provisional Starting Positions